Decide

 Is Bali property still profitable?

 Yes, especially villas in high-demand areas with professional management.
+Net ROI of 6–10% is realistic for well-positioned properties.

 Is it risky for foreigners to buy in Bali?